 Today, humankind (Homo Sapiens) has dominated the world, and gained control of famine, plague and war under control.
-Yuval Noah Harari believes that, in a healthy, prosperous and harmonious world, mankind will turn our attention to our desire for eternal youth and happiness, and that these pursuits could ironically bring an end to our species and herald a new age of Homo Deus.
+Yuval Noah Harari believes that we will next turn our attention to attaining eternal youth and happiness.
+And, these pursuits could ironically bring an end to our species and herald a new age of Homo Deus.
 Harari examines our past, present and future, and highlights some difficult questions and choices that could shape our collective future.
-In this summary, we’ll give an overview of these key ideas.
+In this free Homo Deus summary, you’ll get an overview of these key ideas.

 Let’s take a quick look at how humans came to dominate this world, and the possible futures in store for us if we were to continue our current path.